 Unfortunately, it is a common mistake for small business owners not to save copies of their expense reports.
 This can result in a wide range of tax, accounting, and cash flow issues.

-If you have ever looked at your bank statement and seen a charge for a hundred dollars and had no idea what it was, then you are familiar with the problems that come with keeping poor records.
+If you have ever looked at your bank statement and seen a charge for a hundred dollars and had no idea what it was, then you are familiar with the problems that come with poor record keeping.

 One way you can solve this problem is by saving a receipt of every purchase that your business makes.
 It may seem like a lot of work but there are a few accounting tips to make it easier.